Petitions

 • be polite and modest in their language,

-• not contain any language which is offensive or likely to be offensive to any member of the public,
+• not contain any language or a request which is offensive or likely to be offensive to any individual.

 • not breach the privacy of others,